-P&C Health Life Risk Variations by Company related adjustment to "base" factor Adjust factors based on company vs. industry experience.
+P&C Health Life Risk Variations by Company RBC Factor based on company- related adjustment to "base" factor Adjust factors based on company vs. industry experience.
 All companies with enough history (at stable volume) get 50% credibility.
-For certain health lines (Medical coverage, Dental coverage, Medicare Supplement, and other) the health premium is multiplied by the company's loss ratio before the RBC factor is applied. the health premium is multiplied by the ÷ .
-Premium risk incorporates company expense ratio.
-Reflected in Business Risk Reflected in Business Risk for health If gross 3 year average group WP growth is over 10%, factor times latest year WP added to R5, and different factor times total reserve added to R4.
+Dental coverage, Medicare Supplement, and other) the health premium is multiplied by the company's loss ratio before the RBC factor is o 11 i Pricing risk for expenses Premium risk incorporates company expense ratio.
+Reflected in Business Risk Reflected in Business Risk for health Risk of significant growth If gross 3 year average group WP growth is over 10%, factor times latest year WP added to R5, and different factor times total reserve added to R4.
 If component of insurance risk shows one year growth greater than associated revenue growth plus 10%, then half of this excess growth is added to business risk charge (H4).
-Not reflected Not reflected,other than through use of a high 1st yr growth rate and lack of company experience adjustment.
-Not reflected, other than through use of "tiered" factors.
-Not reflected, other than through use of "tiered" factors applying higher charges to amounts (premium, net amount at risk) up the stated amounts with lower factors for th amounts in excess of the limit.
-Small Company Not reflected Reflected through the use of "tiered" factors by line.
+Not reflected New Company Not reflected,other than through use of a high 1st yr growth rate and lack of company experience adjustment. "tiered" factors.
+Not reflected, other than through use of "tiered" factors applying higher charges to the amounts (premium, net amount at risk) up to the stated amounts with lower factors for the amounts in excess of the limit.
+Small Company Not reflected by line.
 Companies with low volume in a line end up with a higher average risk factor for the line.
-In addition, an alternative minimum risk calculation exists based on the net retention on an individual risk basis, for some health issues.
-Reflected through the use of "tiered" factor by line.
-Companies with low volume in a li end up with a higher average risk factor for the line.
-Alternative minimum risk calculati applies to some health lines.
+In addition, an alternative minimum Reflected through the use of "tiered" factors by line.
+Companies with low volume in a line end up with a higher average risk factor for the line.
+Alternative minimum risk calculation applies to some health lines.